Florida Tire Blowout and Product Defect Lawyer

 What evidence preserves a tire blowout case?

-Preserve the tire and the wheel.
-Do not let the tow yard or repair shop dispose of them.
-Photograph the tread, sidewall, and any belt separation.
+Keep the tire and the wheel.
+Do not let the tow yard or repair shop dispose of them or fix anything.
+Photograph the tread, the sidewall, and any belt separation.

 Can I sue the tire manufacturer?

 Yes, if the tire was defective in design or manufacture and the defect caused the injury.
-Defendants may include the tire maker, the vehicle maker, and the retailer.
+Defendants may include the tire maker, the vehicle maker, and the retailer who sold or installed it.

 Tire failure or product defect crash?

 Preservation is urgent.
-Call before the failed component disappears.
+Call before the failed tire disappears, and before the deadline does.

 Call: 904-383-7448